 Since each employee would likely have access to many different cloud applications and platforms, you need a systemized deprovisioning process to ensure that all the access rights for each departing employee are revoked.

-Offering ongoing cyber security training is the best way to prevent employees from falling victims to these scams and compromising your company's sensitive data.
+Offering ongoing training is the best way to prevent employees from falling victims to these scams and compromising your company's sensitive data.

-Take Advantage of Cloud Computing Without the Security Risks
+Take Advantage of Cloud Computing - But Minimize Your Security Risks!

-Following industry best practices in selecting, installing, provisioning, and managing cloud services can help you get the most out of cloud computing while maintaining a high level of security to protect your sensitive data.
+Following industry best practices in selecting, installing, provisioning, and managing cloud services can help you get the most out of cloud computing, while still maintaining a high level of security to protect your sensitive data.

 The best way to make sure that your organization is implementing the best-in-class cloud security measures is to work with a team of experts who can help you design a comprehensive cloud computing strategy that ties all the pieces together - and who can provide ongoing management to make sure you're protected!

 If you're interested in learning more about cyber security for your small business, check out our webinar recording, "Gourmet Cyber Security on a Fast Food Budget" at the link below!